4 Types of communication styles in the workplace

 Your job as a Manager is to get results through other people, and that means communicating to them in a way they can relate to and understand.
 Your employees need to be able to take the information you give them and turn it into successful results.
 If you do not communicate effectively, then your employees will not know what to do with the information or they may not feel engaged enough to want to deliver results.

-However, when you communicate effectively with your employees, you will see positive results realised in…
+When you communicate effectively with your employees, you should see positive results across all areas including:

 Even though there are multiple communication styles, people typically exhibit components for one of four different communication styles.
-Some may even favor one style over the other or combine two different styles.
-We will cover the four main communication styles, the characteristics people display with each style, and how to work with each style to communicate effectively.
+Some may even favour one style over the other or combine two different styles.

 Keep in mind – there is no “right” or “best” communication style out of the four styles.
 The “right” or “best” way for your communication is to understand which of these styles the other person prefers and to tailor your style to them.

-A Direct Communication Style is clear, concise, and unfiltered.
+A Direct Communication style is clear, concise, and unfiltered.
 There is no hidden message and no subtlety.
-People with a direct communication style prefer clear and actionable information without any “fluff”.
+People with a direct communication style prefer clear and actionable information.
 They want to get to the point quickly and want others to do the same.

-People with this style are typically known as being aggressive or assertive in the way they communicate with others.
+People with this style may appear more assertive in the way they communicate with others.
 They can dominate a conversation either in an individual or group setting.

 Direct Communicators typically…